-The Preferred Worker Program helps qualified Oregon workers who have permanent disabilities from on-the-job injuries and who are not able to return to their regular employment because of those injuries.
+The Preferred Worker Program helps qualified Oregon workers who have permanent restrictions from on-the-job injuries and who are not able to return to their regular employment because of those injuries.
 Preferred workers can offer Oregon employers a chance to save money by hiring them.

 Who is eligible?